Living with Sleep Apnea – My Journey

 Diagnosis and Discovery

-I can remember in my younger years, being told I snore loudly.
-I didn’t appreciate how loud it was because I was asleep!
-But I had the feeling it was louder than it should be.
+Looking back, I remember being told I snore loudly in my younger years.
+I didn’t appreciate how loud it was because I was asleep, but I felt it was louder than it should be.

-I remember back in 2001 when I went on a solo trip to Australia, I was worried because I knew I would be sharing a dormitory with other men, so I bought every anti-snore aid I could find which included nose strips and a eucalyptus oil to drip on my tonsils.
-I know it didn’t help cause someone yelled out the next morning, “Hey mate, do you realize how bloody loud you snore?”
-I didn’t stay another night and spent more money to have my own room.
+Back in 2001, when I went on a solo trip to Australia, I was worried because I knew I would be sharing a dormitory with other men, so I bought every anti-snore aid I could find, which included nose strips and a eucalyptus oil to drip on my tonsils.
+I know it didn’t help cause someone yelled out the next morning,

-So fast forward about another 10 years, I am starting to find I am waking up with serious headaches and getting migraines and vomiting.
-The only good thing about the vomiting was it took the migraine away.
-At this point, I had met my future wife and she was concerned.
+The only good thing about the vomiting was that it took the migraine away.
+At this point, I had met my future wife, and she was concerned.
 I had to lie in the dark for a whole day before I felt better.

-The home-based study consisted of wiring myself to a little box and sticking sensors to various parts of my body.
-That night, I managed to get some sleep despite being tangled in wires and took the equipment back for interpretation.
+The home-based sleep study involved wiring myself to a little box and sticking sensors to various body parts.
+That night, despite being tangled in wires, I managed to get some sleep and took the equipment back for interpretation.

 • Mild: An AHI of at least five events per hour, but fewer than 15.